The Nab (Martindale)

 Richard Fulcher walked up on April 25th, 2022 [from/via/route] Parked next to St Martins church in Martindale.
 Walked to Dale End farm & ascended under Heck Crag up to the path above Angle Tarn.
 Walked on the main path until veering left up to Rest Dodd.
 I went on to The Nab whilst Jen waited by the wall.
 We then walked right around Rest Dodd & up to The Knott.
 From the Knott we crossed over to Rampsgill Head & on up to High Raise.
 We followed the ridge towards Low Raise before realising our mistake & correcting.
 We reached Red Crag & started to descend via Gowk Hill eventually reaching our car after 10h 20m of walking!! [with] Jen [weather] Still & breezy at times on the top with a cold wind.
 Temp on the tops was about 1 celcius.
 Some sun but lots of cloud. - Good packed lunch with coffee, fruit cake & chocolate biscuits.

-Christine Shepherd climbed on April 15th, 2009 [from/via/route] I walked from Christy Bridge using walk c159.
+Christine Shepherd climbed it on April 15th, 2009 [from/via/route] I walked from Christy Bridge using walk c159.
 Climbed again from Hartsop 22.6.21 On 20.4.22 I decided to add this to a walk as I got to Knott with time to spare. [with] On my own [weather] Hot but hazy - This summit is in a deer protection area & I was lucky enough to see some of the deer that were being protected.
 A very quiet walk.

-Richard Marchant bagged on January 28th, 2022 [from/via/route] Parked at Hartsop, walked up Hayeswater Gill to Hayeswater then climbed Easterly up on to The Knott, then North on to Rest Dodd & further on to Then Nab.
+Richard Marchant bagged it on January 28th, 2022 [from/via/route] Parked at Hartsop, walked up Hayeswater Gill to Hayeswater then climbed Easterly up on to The Knott, then North on to Rest Dodd & further on to Then Nab.
 From The Nab back track to the Rest Dodd but just before reaching the summit traversed to Satura Crag & across to Brock Crag.
 Slight back track here & followed a path down Calfgate Gill & eventually down to Hayeswater Gill & back to the car. [with] On my own [weather] Dull grey windy day

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record